AlexCan36/regex/gist-template.md

 [a-z0-9_\.-]+
 ```
 ### Flags
 A flag is an optional parameter to a regex that modifies its behavior of searching.
+We dont have any (g,m,i).
+If it did it will look like this /aBc/i
 ### Grouping and Capturing
 A group is a part of a regex pattern enclosed in parentheses () and Capturing groups are a way to treat multiple characters as a single unit.
+We dont have any.
+If it did it will look like this a(bc)
 ### Bracket Expressions
 Brackets indicate a set of characters to match.
 Any individual character between the brackets will match.
 ### Greedy and Lazy Match